ysmood/nokit/doc/readme.jst.md

 If you want nokit support coffee, you should install it like this:

-`npm i -g nokit commander coffee-cache coffee-script`
+`npm i -g nokit coffee-cache coffee-script`

 > It's recommended to use coffee-cache, since large build project may
 > consume a large portion of your nofile's startup time.
 Of course, it's
-> optional, you may run `npm i -g nokit commander coffee-script` without
+> optional, you may run `npm i -g nokit coffee-script` without
 > any problem.

 Same works with livescript:

-`npm i -g nokit commander LiveScript`
+`npm i -g nokit LiveScript`

 > Remarks: for the sake of boot performance, nokit will only load
 > `coffee-cache coffee-script/register`